sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

    ```
    "scim.authToken": "{your token}"
    ```
-3. If you use Microsoft Azure AD: Add the following setting to your site config:
+3. If you use Microsoft Azure AD, add the following setting to your site config:

    ```
    "scim.identityProvider": "Azure AD"